menu

 Real Estate Prices & Overview

-Happy Acres / Petaluma Center is a rural neighborhood (based on population density) located in Petaluma, California.
+Happy Acres / Petaluma Center is a remote neighborhood (based on population density) located in Petaluma, California.

-Happy Acres / Petaluma Center real estate is primarily made up of medium sized (three or four bedroom) to small (studio to two bedroom) single-family homes and small apartment buildings.
+Happy Acres / Petaluma Center real estate is primarily made up of medium sized (three or four bedroom) to large (four, five or more bedroom) single-family homes and small apartment buildings.
 Most of the residential real estate is occupied by a mixture of owners and renters.
 Many of the residences in the Happy Acres / Petaluma Center neighborhood are established but not old, having been built between 1970 and 1999.
 A number of residences were also built before 1940.

 Notable & Unique Neighborhood Characteristics